BlenderVR/manual/manual/installation/install-plugins.rst

 Install `Java <https://www.java.com/fr/download/>`_ on your machine (try to type ``java`` in a terminal window to see if it's not already installed).

-Download `dk2-blender-java-web-sockets-master.zip <https://github.com/tltmedia/dk2-blender-java-web-sockets/archive/master.zip>`_ rename it ``dk2-blender-java-web-sockets`` and move it to $INSTALL_DIR/plugins.
+Download `dk2-blender-java-web-sockets-master.zip <https://github.com/tltmedia/dk2-blender-java-web-sockets/archive/master.zip>`_ or clone the `Git repository <https://github.com/tltmedia/dk2-blender-java-web-sockets>`_, rename it ``dk2-blender-java-web-sockets`` and move it to $INSTALL_DIR/plugins.

 Install Python dependecies